awsdocs/amazon-ses-developer-guide/doc-source/example_ses_CreateReceiptRule_section.md

 #### [ Python ]

 **SDK for Python \(Boto3\)**
+ There's more on GitHub\.
+Find the complete example and learn how to set up and run in the [AWS Code Examples Repository](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/python/example_code/ses#code-examples)\.
 Create an Amazon S3 bucket where Amazon SES can put copies of incoming emails and create a rule that copies incoming email to the bucket for a specific list of recipients\.

 ```